EricGebhart/Simple_Process_REPL/README.md

 It has a config tree which can be grown as needed by any SPR extensions that need it.

+Some of the data trees at the root of the Application state are the following.
  * config is the place where the configurations should go.
  * args is the resolved command line
  * device is an imaginary device.
 Which we can wait for and handshake with.
  * bar-QR is the state managed by the bar/QR code module
  * device is used by core, and by particle.

- It's really best to just explore it with `showin` in the REPL.
+It's really easiest to just explore SPR and it's application state with `showin` in the REPL.

-The command: **showin** in the REPL will give it to you in yaml.
+The command: **showin** in the REPL will give the Application state to you in yaml.
-**help** will give you the documentation for every command you can do, even the ones you just created.
 The easiest way to access it is `showin device` or `showin config serial` with `showin key1 key2,...` is the command to find sub-section or attributes in the REPL.
 `showin config` , `showin defaults`, or just __showin__